SacDeNoeuds/unhoax/docs/why-yet-another.md

 ## Terrible types

-Most of the libraries out there have terrible typings.
+Most of the libraries out there have terrible typings, which is difficult for _Type-Driven Development_ lovers.

-They all force _you_ to adapt your types to _them_.
-A good library should integrate with you, not force you to do things for them, getting the best of all worlds.
+All the libraries force _you_ to adapt your types to _them_.
+A good library should integrate with you (or your types), not force you to do things for them, getting the best of all worlds.

-This ends up making TypeScript intellisense and errors completely unreadable.

-It doesn't have to be that way.
+This ends up making TypeScript intellisense and errors completely unreadable, it doesn't have to be that way.

 ```ts
 import { z } from 'zod'